 Research is the cornerstone of health and social care, nothing should be brought into practice without a solid evidence base – a new intervention needs to be proven.
 On average it takes more than 17 years for best practice generated through research to reach frontline practice and be adopted, our aim is to significantly speed up this process.

 We do this by testing and refining the learnings from research through collaborations.
-ARC EM is made up of local providers of NHS and care services, patient groups, commissioners, local authorities, universities, industry and charities.
+ARC East Midlands is made up of local providers of NHS and care services, patient groups, commissioners, local authorities, universities, industry and charities.

 These collaborations work together to conduct high quality, generalisable, applied health and care research that addresses the specific health or care issues in the East Midlands region, leading to the development of evidence-based frameworks, which drive up standards of care and saves time and money.